Nutritious White Bean And Barley Soup – Perfect For Dinner Time

 • Versatility: You can create specialized broths with specific herbs or roasted ingredients.

-White Bean And Barley Soup
+White Bean and Barley Soup 7

 How To Serve?